Guide to Drum Hardware

 Drum hardware is usually overlooked when it comes to the discussion around drums.
 However, hardware is an essential part of your setup - whether you're practicing at home, recording in the studio, or performing live.
 You literally can't play without it!

-What is Drum Hardware?
+What is drum hardware?

 Drum hardware is anything that isn't the actual drums themselves.
 Your drum throne/stool, single or double kick pedal, cymbal stands, hi-hat stand, snare stand, and other clamps and accessories all fall under this umbrella term.
 They augment your kit, complimenting your current configuration.
 This makes investing in good quality hardware key, as they're arguably as important as your drums themselves.
 Without reliable hardware, you won't feel comfortable behind your kit, or be able to perform to your best.